 Where Culture and History Meets Laid-Back Liberalism

-Amsterdam is perhaps one of Europe’s most beautiful and unique cities, from its famous canals to its ambitious architecture, thriving art scene, and amazing nightlife.
-Offering a rich culture, fascinating history, colorful nightlife, and romantic ambiance, the city is a great place to call home.
+From its famous canals, to its ambitious architecture, thriving art scene, and amazing nightlife, Amsterdam is perhaps one of Europe’s most beautiful and unique cities.
+Offering a rich culture, fascinating history, colorful nightlife and romantic ambience, the city is a great place to call home.

 - A lively and unique city that won’t fail to intrigue.

 Living in Amsterdam, offers expats an interesting lifestyle that is rich in culture and entertainment.
 Our indispensable guide to living in Amsterdam covers all the practical aspects of moving to this European city and offers destination specific information about a wide variety of different topics, including visas, finding somewhere to live, navigating the infrastructure, networking and avoiding cultural faux pars.
 The guide contains cold, hard facts that are written by people who live and work in Amsterdam.
 We do not give you the “official version”, we give you the “real version” and that’s exactly what you will need to have the best possible start to your new life in this amazing city.